-The eleventh edition of this text continues and expands the emphasis on critical thinking, interpretation, and statistical literacy.
+The eighth edition of this text continues and expands the emphasis on critical thinking, interpretation, and statistical literacy.
 Calculators and computers are very good at providing numerical results of statistical processes.
-However, numbers from

-Copyright 2013 Cengage Learning.
-All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part.
-Due to electronic rights, some third party content may be suppressed from the eBook and/or eChapter(s).
-Editorial review has deemed that any suppressed content does not materially affect the overall learning experience.
-Cengage Learning reserves the right to remove additional content at any time if subsequent rights restrictions requ a computer or calculator display are meaningless unless the user knows how to interpret the results and if the statistical process is appropriate.
+However, numbers from a computer or calculator display are meaningless unless the user knows how to interpret the results and if the statistical process is appropriate.
 This text helps students determine whether or not a statistical method or process is appropriate.
 It helps students understand what a statistic measures.
-It helps students interpret the results of a confidence interval, hypothesis test, or liner regression model.
+It helps students interpret the results of a confidence interval, a hypothesis test, or a linear regression model.